 - Puebla: the city has grown from a colonial town into a minor metropolis with more than three million inhabitants.
 Great historical centre, and the impressive new Museum of Baroque Art

-- Chichen Itza: this Mayan city was built in Yucatan state, in the southeastern edge of the country.
+- Chichen Itza: this Mayan city was built in Yucatan state, in the southeastern edge of the country (see all highlights of Yucatan peninsula here).
 The highlight of the area (together with the Uxmal ruins) and chosen as one of the new seven wonders of the world

 - There is only so much you can visit in two times five weeks.
 So on the to-do/to-visit-list still: